andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 ---
 layout: post
-title: How a research analyst background helps in growth
+title: How a research analyst background helps in Growth
 ---

 As a research analyst, I spent **A LOT** of time reading.
 Company announcements like annual reports, articles on economics, industry journals, investment ideas, books on analysing financials & companies.